RobynG13/RforDataScience/README.md

 ## Reading group: Using R for Data Science
+Welcome!
 In this group we will be working from "R for Data Science" by Garrett Grolemund and Hadley Wickham, available for free online here: https://r4ds.hadley.nz/.

 This is the proposed structure for these sessions, however changes can be discussed to suit everyone's needs and availability.